-If there are any topics parents and carers wish to discuss with school do contact your child’s form tutor or PD teacher.
+If there are any topics parents and carers wish to discuss with school do contact your child’s form tutor or current PD teacher.

 Ms S. Briggs